foxxyz/picorama-companion/README.md

 Once installed, make sure to set it up to work with your Picorama instance:

  1. Open the app
- 2. Open settings by clicking the gear in the top left
+ 2. Open settings by clicking the gear in the top right
  3. Set the URL to your Picorama instance
  4. Set the auth code for your Picorama instance